What Absenteeism Is & How to Manage It

-In some cases, a system that allows employees to bank their paid time off (PTO) can incentivize workers to use paid time wisely rather than wasting it on unplanned absences that could be avoided.
+In some cases, a system that allows employees to bank their paid time off (PTO) can incentivize workers to use paid time wisely rather than wasting it on unscheduled absences that could be avoided.

 There are benefits to be gained – and downsides, to be sure.
 Here are some things to consider when deciding about a PTO banking policy: